psouquet/psouquet/README.md

 ### Hello ! 👋

-I'm Pierre, a software engineer and game developper, **currently looking for a job in the gaming industry** !
+I'm Pierre, a software engineer and spare time game developper !

 Learn more about me on my [github pages website](https://psouquet.github.io).